Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/complete-get-a-listing-query.md

   }
 ```

-🍕In our try-catch we do a scan again to to retrevie the listing
+🍕In our try-catch we do a scan again to to retrieve the listing

 🍕 Then we check if the scan returned a listing that exists.
 If so we return the data associated to that listing.